wofr06/lesspipe/README.md

 The lesspipe.sh filtering can be replaced or enhanced  by a user defined program.
-Such a program has to be called either `.lessfilter` (and be placed in the users home directory), or `lessfilter` (and be accessible from user `PATH`).
+Such a program has to be called either `.lessfilter` (and be placed in the users home directory), or `lessfilter` (and be accessible from a directory mentioned in the environment variable `PATH`).
-It has to be executable and has to end with an exit code 0, if the filtering was done within that script.
+That program has to be executable and has to end with an exit code 0, if the filtering was done within that script.
 Otherwise, a nonzero exit code means the filtering is left to lesspipe.sh.

 This mechanism can be used to add filtering for new formats or e.g. inhibit filtering for certain file types.